“You can’t stop the waves, but you can learn to surf”

 The effects of generational trauma/karma

-A desire for deeper equanimity in a chaotic world
+A desire for equanimity in a chaotic world

 The Body as a Gateway

 A somatic lens is essential because our bodies hold our histories — stress, trauma, and unprocessed emotions are all encoded in the nervous system.
-Without the body's involvement, healing remains incomplete.
+Without the body's involvement, healing is incomplete.

 In therapy, we may engage the body through: